N20 risks to dentists

 In addition, the actual gas and air equipment can become faulty, leeching colourless and odourless nitrous oxide into the environment.

 So what can be done by dental practices to ensure that their dentists and dental nurses are not put at risk in these instances?

 The best way to ensure that your staff are not exposed to hazardous levels of Nitrous Oxide is to carry out workplace exposure monitoring through personal sampling.

 This will help you comply with the Control of Substances Hazardous to Health regulations which require you to monitor and record staff exposure to Nitrous Oxide against Workplace Exposure Limits set out by the Health & Safety Commission.

 With personal sampling, a small sorbent tube is attached to staff clothing near their breathing zone for the duration of a shift.
 This tube is then analysed and a report produced from the findings.

 If hazardous levels of exposure are detected, you can then identify the cause and reduce exposure levels to permissible levels.

-For information on Cairn Technology’s personal sampling service for Nitrous Oxide just call 0845 226 0185 and ask for our workplace monitoring team or email them at email@example.com
+For information on Cairn Technology’s personal sampling service for Nitrous Oxide click here or just call 0845 226 0185 and ask for our workplace monitoring team or email them at firstname.lastname@example.org

 (1) Rowland AS, Baird DD, Weinberg CR, Shore DL, Shy CM, Wilcox AJ .
 Reduced fertility among women employed as dental assistants exposed to high levels of nitrous oxide.
 New Eng J Med 327(14):993B997.